gkjohnson/threejs-sandbox/README.md

 # threejs-sandbox

-Set of experiments and extensions to THREE.js intended to eventually be contributed to the core library, examples folder, or moved into their own repo.
+Set of experiments and extensions to THREE.js.

 ## Potential Projects